GabrielKP/MMB-Project/classifier-HO.md

 To make the computations more efficient, multiple Neurons are stacked together in a 'Layer'.
 In that case, multiple weight Vectors $\mathbf{w}$ are 'stacked' on top of each other creating a weight matrix $\mathbf{W}$ and the output becomes a vector of outputs.

 The 'Layer' class below implements the above mentioned framework without specifying any details on activation function and how the neuron learns.
-The 'Layer' class takes learning rule and activation function as initializing arguments and then provides you with multiple functions:
+The 'Layer' class takes learning rule and activation function as initializing arguments and then provides following functions:
 - compute: computes the outputs of neurons in the layer
 - learn: updates the weights for given samples
 - getWeights: returns the weights object
 - train: trains the Layer on a dataset

-To build a multi-layer network, for convenience the 'Network' class is defined.
-It is a Wrapper for multiple stacks of Layers and defines like a Layer following functions:
+For convenience, to build a multi-layer network the 'Network' class is defined.
+It is a Wrapper for multiple stacks of Layers and defines like a Layer multiple functions:
 - compute: computes the outputs of neurons in the layer
 - learn: updates the weights for given samples
 - getWeights: returns the weights object
 - train: trains the Layer on a dataset

-Furthermore, the cell below features most of the functions used in the project.
+Furthermore, the cell below features all of the functions used in the project.

 To load the project properly you will need to have matplotlib, numpy and pandas installed.